Greeny (guitar): Reproductions

 In 2010, the Gibson Custom Shop launched the Collector's Choice series, which included a limited run of replicas based on Greeny.
 An Artist's Proof version owned by Moore was auctioned off following his death in 2011.
 In 2013, Gibson released the Gary Moore Les Paul Standard, which included a number of features modeled after Greeny, including a 1950s neck profile, mismatched volume and tone knobs and a mahogany body topped with a figured AA-grade maple top.
+Def Leppard guitarist Vivian Campbell owns a custom Greeny replica, nicknamed "Gary" after Moore.

-In 2020, Gibson provided Hammett with a custom reproduction of Greeny.
-The following year, Gibson announced a brand partnership with Hammett, which will include a line of signature Gibson and Epiphone models.
-In 2022, Gibson revealed the Collector's Edition Kirk Hammett "Greeny" 1959 Les Paul Standard.
-Limited to 50 units and only available through the Gibson Garage, the guitar is an exact replica of Greeny, handcrafted by the Gibson Custom Shop with ageing by the Murphy Lab.
+In 2020, Gibson provided Hammett with a custom replica of Greeny.
+The following year, the company announced a brand partnership with Hammett, which will include a line of signature Gibson and Epiphone models.
+In 2022, Gibson released the Collector's Edition Kirk Hammett "Greeny" 1959 Les Paul Standard.
+Limited to 50 units and only available directly through Gibson, the model is an exact replica of Greeny, handcrafted by the Gibson Custom Shop with ageing by the Murphy Lab.
+Priced at $50,000, among those to have acquired a copy were Tool guitarist Adam Jones and actor Jason Momoa.
+In 2023, Gibson added two more models to the Greeny line: one by the Custom Shop, the other by Gibson USA.
+An Epiphone version was also released.